 The digital era introduced technology that makes it easy to change the text at any stage of the production prior to printing.
 Not only is the text much easier to manipulate, but we now have assistive software and grammar checking tools that make finding and correcting errors much easier.
 New cloud computing developments such as Google docs now allow for real-time editing and proofreading that can be done for clients while they watch the process.
 It’s a brave new world in editing.

 A major proofreading task involves checking for typographical errors. often called typos.
 It’s very important to complete this process before final publishing.
-Usually these errors result from mechanical mistakes made in text entry, words misspelled, or wrong keys hit.
+Usually, these errors result from mechanical mistakes made in text entry, words misspelled, or wrong keys hit.
 Sometimes a simple spell check will find these mistakes and correct them.
 Sometimes spell check programs will not catch an error.
 There are many homonyms in English – words that have the same spelling, and pronunciation, but different meanings or different spelling and meaning, but are pronounced the same.
 It’s easy to use the wrong word even though spelled correctly, for example, people often use “to” when they mean “too” or “there” when they mean “their” or “they’re”.
-So don’t rely exclusively on spell check programs.
+So don’t rely exclusively on spell-check programs.

 So some simple tips on proofreading for typos.

-- Perform a spell check.
+- Perform a spell-check.
 The computer software program will catch some errors but not all.
 For example, you may enter, “pear” when you mean “pair.”
 Both are spelled correctly, so spellcheck will not see the word you used as an error.
 Spellcheck will not recognize a misused word, just misspelled words.
 So much for artificial intelligence.

 - Read the document twice.
 Sometimes we rush to publish and don’t give a document a second look.
 Always a mistake.
-You can catch many typos and misused words simply through a second reading.
+You can catch many typos and misused words simply through second reading.

 - Read the document out loud.
 Language is aural, i.e., hearing based, and not visual.
 That’s why blind persons find it easier to pick up reading than deaf persons.
-Simply hearing the text read out loud will allow you to pick up many errors.
+Simply hearing the text read out loud will allow you to pick up any errors.
 You can read the text aloud or have someone else read it to you.